Mouth and oropharyngeal cancer research

 Another way of giving chemotherapy is by injecting the drugs directly into the tumour.
 This looks promising for mouth and oropharyngeal cancer.
 But the side effects include pain and damage to the tissue around the tumour.
 The side effects can be difficult to cope with.
 So the researchers are looking at how to improve how they give the treatment to reduce the side effects.
 This is early research.

 You can find out more about chemotherapy trials for mouth and oropharyngeal cancer on our clinical trials database.
-Go to the advanced search and choose 'mouth cancer' from the dropdown menu of cancer types and 'chemotherapy' from the list of treatment types.
 If you want to see all the trials, tick the boxes for closed trials and trial results.

 Biological therapies are treatments that act on processes in cells.
 They can control or destroy cancer cells.
 There are many different types of biological therapy including